All Episodes

 I don't know who went after it, Megan.

-All right, that was on the view today.
+That was on the view today.

 Man, pretty blockbuster stuff.

-I I was told I didn't need to know any of this.
+I was told I didn't need to know any of this.

-Let me tell you, by the time you finish your book and it ev actually gets published, you don't even remember it.
+Let me tell you, by the time you finish your book and it actually gets published, you don't even remember it.

-And I know it sounds weird, but it's true because it becomes such a painful act to be out there uh writing books.
+And I know it sounds weird, but it's true because it becomes such a painful act to be out there writing books.

-I want to talk about you know what's funny about that is I have to ask my daughter to download all of my apps.
+Is I have to ask my daughter to download all of my apps.

-Well, not that's not funny.
+That's not funny.

-I don't think that's so why are you mocking me?
+Why are you mocking me?

-Oh are you listening to me, Sean?
+Oh, are you listening to me, Sean?

 Yes, of course.